 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-Alterations noted at the time of our inspection include the relocation of the kitchen and creation of the shower room.
+Alterations noted at the time of our inspection include the creation of a shower room and relocation of the kitchen.